 By Courtney Thompson Posted May 21, 2009, 6:13 PM EDT

-NEW YORK The scene at Cartoon Network's Adult Swim party at Nokia Theater last night was reminiscent of Upfronts past.
+The scene at Cartoon Network's Adult Swim party at Nokia Theater last night was reminiscent of Upfronts past.
 Drunken twentysomethings?
 Check.
 Inappropriate dancing among colleagues?
 Check.
 Open bar?
 Check.
 The debauchery ran so high, one might have thought it was 2004.

 Following the afternoon's more sedate CBS party at Terminal 5, Adult Swim opened its free-flowing bars at 9 p.m. amid a circus-like atmosphere chock-full of interactive high jinks, from a pop-a-balloon contest that gave away DVDs of Cartoon Network shows like Aqua Teen Hunger Force to photo booths and an arcade-style crane game that offered up branded fuzzy toys.
 The food front was also carnival-esque, with vintage-style booths hawking corn dogs, pizzas, peanuts, and hot dogs.

 By the time T-Pain took the stage around 11 p.m.—rapping his own and others' songs (last time we checked, “Whatever You Like” isn't his hit)—the crowd of media buyers and their clients was good and ready for the evening's headliner.
 We polled a dozen of them after the surprisingly long 90-minute show, to see how the event stacked up midway through Upfront Week.
 Here are the grades they think the network earned:

 Presentation Snooze Factor: 0 out of 4 Zs (“The quickie video presentation they rolled on a big screen before T-Pain came on was a little confusing, but that might have been because I've been drinking since the CBS party at 5 p.m.
 Regardless, it was two minutes long, which is a must at this hour.")